Soviet Border Troops: Famous former members of Soviet Border Troops

-The legal status, duties, and rights of the Border Troops were set forth in the Law on the State Border, confirmed by the Supreme Soviet on November 24, 1982.
-Article 28 defined the basic duties of the Border Troops.
-Their duties included repulsing armed incursions into Soviet territory; preventing illegal crossings of the border or the transport of weapons, explosives, contraband, or subversive literature across the border; monitoring the observance of established procedures at border crossing points; monitoring the observance by Soviet and foreign ships of navigation procedures in Soviet territorial waters; and assisting state agencies in the preservation of natural resources and the protection of the environment from pollution.
-Border guards were authorized to examine documents and possessions of persons crossing the borders and to confiscate articles; to conduct inquiries in cases of violations of the state border; and to take such actions as arrest, search, and interrogation of individuals suspected of border violations.

 Structure

-The Border Troops strength was estimated in 1989 to be in the range of 230,000 men.
+The Border Troops strength was estimated in 1991 to be 220,000 strong.
 Although under the operational authority of the KGB, the Border Troops were conscripted as part of the biannual call-up of the Ministry of Defense, and their induction and discharge were regulated by the 1967 Law on Universal Military Service, which covered all armed forces of the Soviet Union.

 On top of the Border Troops stood the Main Directorate of the Border Troops (MDBT, Главное управление пограничных войск), which played a role similar to that of the General Staff for the armed forces.
 The Main Directorate was subordinated to the First Deputy Chairman of the KGB (the second highest-ranking official in the committee).
 The Commander of the Border Troops normally held the rank of lieutenant general when he took over the position and later was promoted to Colonel general.
 Out of the three officers who commanded the troops the second one (Vadim Alexandrovich Matrosov) has reached the rank of Army general at that position.
-The Commander had several Lieutenant generals and Major generals as his deputies.
-The Main Directorate administered approximately nine border districts (pogranichnye okruga), which covered the nearly 63,000 kilometers of the state border and additional smaller formations and independent units.
+The commander had several Lieutenant generals and Major generals as his deputies.
+As the Soviet Union dissolved, the Main Directorate administered 10 border districts, which covered the nearly 63,000 kilometers of the state border.
+The main operating unit of the districts were the detachments (otriady).
+There were also four separate border detachments, and additional smaller formations and independent units.
 Border district boundaries were distinct from civil or military district boundaries.
 At the time of the collapse of the Soviet Union in 1991 the Border Troops included the following operational forces: